GuillaumeMougeot/biom3d/docs/installation.md

 > Note: for API users who followed the next tutorial, the GUI is included in the API.

+> Warning: the version of the GUI on GitHub is remote only, which means that you must also install the API on a server.
+If you would like to train your deep learning model locally and use the GUI, please follow the next section.

 ## Application Programming Interface

 Requirements: